typesandtimes/tale/_drafts/decades.md

 ---
 layout: post-with-image
-title: "2020 and the Decade Dilemma"
+title: "How to Periodize History: 2020 and the Decade Dilemma"
 excerpt: "Does 2020 begin a new decade?
 To answer this question we must consult the pope, the Kaiser, the census, a hockey player, and ISO 8601."
 image:
   filename:  "decade/new-century-cartoon-boomer.jpg"